fisforfaheem/firebase_voting_app/README.md

 # A simple Firebase voting app

-Suggestion in Pull requests are encouraged.
+Suggestion and Pull requests are encouraged.